awstringer1/aghq/README.md

 # AGHQ: Adaptive Gauss Hermite Quadrature for Bayesian Inference

 This package implements Bayesian inference using Adaptive Gauss-Hermite Quadrature, as specified in our paper in preparation.
-See also the accompanying software paper, in preparation.
-This README will be updated when these papers are available
+See also the accompanying [software paper](https://arxiv.org/abs/2101.04468), available on arXiv.

 You can install the development version from Github: